Culture of Northern Ireland: Songs

 A traditional song of the Unionist and Loyalist communities is The Sash, which may be considered offensive or at least distasteful by the Nationalist communities, particularly when it is used to threaten or incite violence.

+Irish rebel music is very prominent among the Nationalist community, peaking in popularity at the height of The Troubles.

 Symbolism and traditions

 Unionists tend to use the Union Flag and sometimes the Ulster Banner, while nationalists usually use the Flag of Ireland, or sometimes the Flag of Ulster.
 Both sides also occasionally use the flags of secular and religious organisations they belong to.
 Some groups, including the Irish Rugby Football Union and the Church of Ireland use the Flag of St. Patrick as a symbol of Ireland which lacks the same nationalist or unionist connotations.

 The flax flower, representing the linen industry, has been used as a neutral symbol – as for the Northern Ireland Assembly.

 St. Patrick's Day is celebrated by both nationalists and unionists, while "The Twelfth" is celebrated only by unionists.

 Celebrations to mark the anniversary of the Battle of the Boyne are held every Twelfth of July and draw huge crowds.
 The Apprentice Boys of Derry also organise commemorative events.
 The bowler hat is a symbol of Orangeism.

+The Belfast International Tattoo is an annual indoor event running since 2013.
+It showcases a variety of musical and military marching displays.
+It's modeled after the Royal Edinburgh Military Tattoo and features a wide range of performers, including pipe bands, accordion bands, highland dancers, and military marching bands locally and from around the world.